greendreamer/tunning_llms_python/README.md

 ## License

-`Efficient Finetuning of Quantized LLMs` is released under the Apache 2.0 license.
+`Tunning LLMs` is released under the Apache 2.0 license.

 ## Acknowledgements